-Friedman mixed history, culture, geography, technology patterns and demographic changes into all his forecasts.
-I expect the forecasting to be more accurate in the early part of the 21st century and to become less accurate in the later part, as the later forecasts are often dependent on the earlier forecasts.
+Friedman mixed history, culture, geography, technology patterns, and demographic changes into all his forecasts.
+I expect the forecasting to be more accurate in the early part of the 21st century and to become less accurate in the latter part, as the later forecasts are often dependent on the earlier forecasts.

 What countries will be moving up in economic and military power in the 21st century?

 - USA – Having complete naval control over the planet is an advantage no other country has.
 Our navy is larger and more powerful than all other Navies combined.

 - Japan – Friedman predicts Japan will be the dominant Asian power, not China.

 - Turkey – Turkey is poised to become the most powerful country in the Islamic world.

 - Poland – Russia will make another attempt for power before imploding.
 Poland will receive massive amounts of military and technological aid from America.
 That will help it thwart Russia and become an economic force.

 - Mexico – As Europe ages, Mexico will continue to benefit from its close relationship with the USA.